Identify potential shelter locations

 Add demographics variables

-Using the school sites you created in the last lesson, you'll add data that will help you determine the suitability of each potential school.
+Using the school sites you created, you'll add data that will help you determine the suitability of each potential school.
 First, you'll map existing hurricane shelters to make sure none of the new sites are too close.
 Then, using the demographic data browser, you'll enrich the school sites with population density, poverty, income, and age data.